 Online Sic Bo tips and strategies for Kiwi players

 - Bet on as many different combinations as you can.
 This will give you a better chance of winning than betting on just one outcome.

 - Set a bankroll limit and stick to it as it is easy to spend more than you intended in the excitement of the game.

 - Understand each type of bet and the odds and payout of each.

-- When you first start playing the game it is always a good idea to go for safer bets such as Small or big bet just to get used to game and how it works.
-Also try playing in free mode as it is a great way to practice before playing for real money.
+- When you first start playing the game it is always a good idea to go for safer bets such as Small or big bet just to get used to the game and how it works.
+Also, try playing in free mode as it is a great way to practice before playing for real money.

 Online Sic Bo is a thrilling dice game that is guaranteed to keep all Kiwi players entertained.
 Why not try this classic game today; the odds may just be in your favour.

 Online Sic Bo glossary